 The minor in applied computing, combines technical computing skills with an understanding of the impact of computer science in real-world contexts.
 A depth of knowledge in databases, networks and systems, and gives students from other disciplines a computational component.

-Gain the computational skills and depth of knowledge necessary to put yourself in high demand in fields that make use of computer technology.
-Computational skills and problem-solving form the backbone of the applied computing curriculum, with additional emphases on databases, networks, systems and security.
+Put yourself in high demand in fields that use computer technology, and gain the computational and problem-solving skills with curriculum in the backbone of applied computing, with additional emphases on databases, networks, systems and security.

 The minor in applied computing combines technical computing skills with an understanding of the impact of computer science in real-world contexts.